mholtkamp/octave/Documentation/Lua/Systems/Math.md

 Sig: `res = Math.Reflect(incident, normal)`
  - Arg: `Vector incident` Incident vector
  - Arg: `Vector normal` Normal direction
- - Arg: `Vector res` Reflected vector
+ - Ret: `Vector res` Reflected vector
 ---
 ### VectorToRotation
 Convert a vector to an euler angle rotation that would map the forward vector (0,0,-1) to the input vector.